 The Center for Disordered Eating at Teen Health Connection is an outpatient treatment program that provides medical and nutritional services for adolescents with disordered eating.
-The Center for Disordered Eating utilizes a family-based treatment approach to treat eating disorders and it also promotes prevention and early identification through education and community outreach.
+The Center for Disordered Eating utilizes a family-based treatment approach and also promotes prevention and early identification through education and community outreach.

-Eating disorders are serious, potentially life-threatening conditions that impact a person's emotional and physical health.
+An eating disorder is a serious, potentially life-threatening condition that impacts a person's emotional and physical health.

-People that are struggling with an eating disorder need to seek professional help.
+People who are struggling with an eating disorder should seek professional help.
 The earlier a person with an eating disorder seeks treatment, the greater likelihood of physical and emotional recovery.

-Disordered eating impacts a person's mind, energy level and causes his or her body to go into starvation mode.
+Disordered eating impacts a person's mind and energy level and causes his or her body to go into starvation mode.

 Medical consequences of disordered eating include:

 - Low blood pressure